 "In the event that a member of the Nominating Committee is a candidate for the Executive Committee, the State Wheat Growers Organization which the candidate represents shall submit to the President or Chief Executive Officer the name of an alternate to serve in the place of the candidate on the Nominating Committee.
 Members of the Executive Committee may not serve on the Nominating Committee."

-MEMBERS: Ben Looney (AL) Jim Parsons (CA) (non-voting) Brian Brooks (CO) Jamie Kress (ID) Kyler Millershaski (KS) Pat Clements (KY) Eric Spates (MD) Sally McConnachie (MI) Tate Petry (MN) Mitch Konen (MT) Brian Schafer (NE) Jack Alphin (NC) Jeremy Edger (OH) Dennis Schoenhals (OK) Clint Carlson (OR) Doug Simons (SD) Freddie Streit (TX) Kenneth Tremain (WY)
+CHAIR: Dennis Schoenhals (OK)